getdozer/dozer-docs/docs/connectors/postgres/postgres.md

 ---

 # Connecting to Postgres
 Dozer's Postgres connector integration is a robust feature that seamlessly connects with Postgres databases using Change Data Capture (CDC) technology.
-It incorporates a Real-Time SQL Engine to connect to various data sources, transform data, and store it in an embedded cache powered by LMDB.
-The integration automates the creation and offers instant REST and gRPC APIs generation.

-Dozer's Postgres Connector aims to simplify development processes and reduce the reliance on multiple tools.
-By connecting Dozer's Postgres Connector, the necessity for complicated toolsets is eliminated, as it provides all-inclusive functionality from data sources to API generation in one cohesive product.

 # How to Connect Postgres with Dozer